How to Promote Your Creative Work

-Does the thought of marketing or promoting your own work send chills up and down your spine and make you want to curl up into a fetal position?
-OK, this may be an exaggeration, but the truth is most of us would rather have a root canal than self-promote our creative work.
+Does the thought of marketing or promoting your work make you want to curl up into a fetal position?
+OK, this may be an exaggeration, but the truth is most of us would rather have a root canal than self-promote our own creative work.
 I know, I know, it can feel sleazy, but it doesn’t have to be that way.
 Most of us are dawn to creative work because it provides a sense of fulfillment and wonder, and having to promote something that is so intensely personal can feel so scary that it may prompt us to avoid it altogether.

-The trick to promoting our own work (in a smart and effective way) is partially about mind-set (this is especially true for those of us who are introverts), and partially about strategy.
-After all, we are NOT selling widgets.
+The thing about promoting your own work is that it’s partially about mindset and partially about strategy.
 Through our creative work we, inevitably, represent who we are -- what makes us unique, our talent, our values or our deepest convictions -- and generate a ‘field of possibilities’ for connecting with others.
 Think of it that way, which DOES translate to marketing and promotion.
 Your creative expression isn’t only tied to the work you produce; it is also how you choose to show up in the world, and how you relate to others who share your interests and appreciate your talents.
 You definitely have a strong say in that, and this realization may change everything.
 So, let’s dig in.